Local Councils

 Introduction

 Oxfordshire has one county council, five smaller district councils and even smaller town and parish councils.
 Each council is responsible for providing different services to the public.
 Local authorities are only some of the organisations delivering services to the public in Oxfordshire.
 There are other government-funded bodies such as the health service and the police.
 In addition, Oxfordshire elects six MPs to Parliament.
+Parish and town councils represent smaller geographical areas.
+In Oxfordshire there are 234 parish councils, 15 town councils and 68 parish meetings.

 South Oxfordshire District Council (SODC)